 One of the reasons I love a shirtdress as a cover up is that you can show as much (or as little) skin as you like.
 Leave it mostly unbuttoned when you’re lounging on the deck, or button it up when you’re heading to the run a midday errand – it’s good either way.

 Most of my clients are surprised when I bring up wearing a shirtdress as a lightweight jacket – but once they see it, they love it.
 It’s unexpected, but definitely comes in handy when you’re trying to squeeze a week’s worth of clothes into a carry on.

 - Dresses that are a straight silhouette, as opposed to fit and flare.

 - Dresses that unbutton all the way down.
 But you can definitely wear a shirtdress that pulls over your head as a tunic top, as well.

 - Dresses with an undefined waist or drawstring waist ones.

 And the outfit is pretty straightforward – start with a slim-fitting top or tank, add slim pants, and throw on the shirtdress as your third piece.
 It works with sleeved or sleeveless styles, and in addition to versatility, it also adds length to your frame.

-Check out my favorite shirtdresses below (click to shop), and click here to see how I showed a client to wear her basic black shirtdress from April through September!
+If you love a shirtdress as much as I do, click here to see how I showed a client to wear her basic black shirtdress from April through September!